 Jacqueline is a social rights advocate.
 Her extensive individual advocacy experience began in health and social care over 20 years ago, helping service users to raise complaints regarding poor standards of care.
 She has supported service users impacted by substandard practices in primary care, dentistry, maternity, neonatal and social care services.

 Jacqueline's work expanded to systems advocacy when she became a board member of Healthwatch Waltham Forest (2013-2017).
 During this time, she promoted the development of its NHS Advocacy Service.
 Jacqueline has also advocated for women as the Co-Chair of the Waltham Forest Maternity Voices Partnership (2018-2019).

-Although Jacqueline continues to provide wide-ranging advocacy support, her current work predominantly comprises employee advocacy and Employment Tribunal (ET) representation.
-She has represented employees in a wide range of matters including age, race and disability discrimination, TUPE, constructive dismissal, victimisation, harassment, unfair deduction of wages and more.
-Much of her clientele are professionals from the health and social care seeking employee advocacy and/or ET representation.
+In addition to social rights advocacy, Jacqueline is a professional paralegal practitioner in employment law.
+Her representation is employee-focused and she supports clients in a wide range of matters including age, race and disability discrimination, TUPE, constructive dismissal, victimisation, harassment, unfair deduction of wages and more.
+Most of her clientele are professionals from the health and social care sector seeking workplace employee advocacy and/or Employment Tribunal representation.

 A Holistic Approach

 Jacqueline's work is underpinned by her passion to help people.
 Her approach is therefore holistic, infused by her knowledge and experience as a CPD accredited trainer and certified coach.
 Jacqueline utilises these skills to promote positive implementation of the principles of social rights advocacy and employment law in personal and professional settings.
 Jacqueline is also a Self Care Champion with the Self Care Forum, promoting positive health and wellbeing wherever possible.

 Bachelor of Science Degree